Keyboard navigation is the first step in making Blockly more accessible. This guide focuses on how to modify keyboard navigation for testing purposes.

 }

-In order to have the cursor use CustomMarkerSvg
+Override the renderer to have it use the cursor CustomMarkerSvg

 class CustomRenderer extends Blockly.geras.Renderer {